 Did you make friends in jail?
 Trying to reconnect with someone from jail?
 Post a message to them below.

-Throw a shoutout to people locked up at Shasta County Jail
+Send a message to people incarcerated at Shasta County Jail

 Links and Resources